gabvang/Y18_trap_exp/README.md

 # Y18_trap_exp
-Experiment evaluating trap comparison of female NOW preference for egg laying
+An evaluation of trap preference in female NOW  for egg laying